mik19821/dezoomcamp2024-project/README.md

 To process data in Mage:
 1. Create loader to load data from csv from github
-2. Create transform to change format date, rok(year) and upper case for znak (columns)
+2. Create transform to change format date, rok (year) and upper case for znak (callsign operator)
 3. Create exporter to parquet file
 4. Create external and static table from *.parquet
 4. Write in Big Query